 - Lie on your back with your head on a pillow.

 - Relax.
 Take three or four deep, relaxing breaths.

 - Allow every muscle in your head to relax.
 Think of your forehead (are you frowning?); the little muscles around your eyes; your eyelids; eyes; scalp; cheeks; tongue; jaw; lips; neck.

 - Relax your left shoulder; upper arm; elbow; lower arm; wrist; hand; palm; fingers.
 Repeat on your right side.

 - Widen and relax your chest — you want to be breathing with your stomach rather than with your chest.
 Relax the rest of your torso, but of course keep breathing comfortably.

 - Relax your left upper leg, knee, lower leg, ankle, foot, sole, toes.
 Repeat on your right side.

 - Move into a comfortable position, unless you’re already comfortable.
-Lie in whichever position suits you best (e.g. I prefer to lie on my side).
+Lie in whichever position suits you best, for example on your side.

-- Allow your mind to gently drift into a pleasant place, whether it be imagining a hot beach at sunset, a swim in a warm lake, camping under the stars, whatever.
+- Allow your mind to gently drift into a pleasant place, whether you imagine a hot beach at sunset, a swim in a warm lake, camping under the stars, whatever.
 To the extent that you can, visualise the scene, hear the sounds, feel the feelings.